Tangrenin/Combinatorial-Circuits-Simulator/README.md

 #### Displaying a circuit
 Your interface with a circuit through its `OutputGate` object and using its methods :
-- _*showOutput :*_ prints the truth value at the output of the circuit.
+- _*calculerOutput :*_ prints the truth value at the output of the circuit and a graphical display of the circuit in console.
-- _*outputToText :*_ Graphical display of the circuit in console.
+- _*showOutput :*_ Graphical display of the circuit in console.
+- _*calculerOutput :*_ prints only the truth value at the output of the circuit

 #### Saving a circuit
 You can save a circuit in a text file and rebuilt it from that file later using the following method :